 4. Discussion

-There has been a lack of understanding of the difference between greenhouse earth ponds and factory ponds rearing L. vannamei, and we hypothesized that there were large differences between them.
-Analysis of Alpha diversity demonstrated that the microbial diversity of water samples (WE, YE) was significantly higher than that of intestinal samples (WG, YG).
-This suggests that tthe microflora in shrimp intestines is largely derived from the nearby aquatic environment, or that the two contribute to the formation of microflora[9], and shrimp intestinal microbiota can form a barrier against the surrounding environmental microbiota [16].
-Despite the fact that the greenhouse and factory systems had varied breeding modes, the Chao, Shannon and ACE indices between the WE and YE groups and between the WG and YG groups did not show significant differences, implying that there was no substantial contrast in alpha diversity between the greenhouse and factory shrimp and water.(Figure 2).
-Additionaaly, the growth process of prawn in a fixed water body lacks essential minerals and trace elements, whereas the greenhouse model has a lighter deficiency in this regard due to its contact with the soil.
+There has been a lack of understanding of the difference between greenhouse earth ponds and aquaponic ponds rearing L. vannamei, and we hypothesized that there were large differences between them.
+Analysis of Alpha diversity showed that the microbial diversity of water samples (WE, YE) was significantly higher than that of intestinal samples (WG, YG).
+This suggests that tthe microflora in shrimp intestines is largely derived from the nearby aquatic environment, or that the two contribute to the formation of microflora[14], and shrimp intestinal microbiota can act as a barrier against the surrounding environmental microbiota [21].
+Despite the different breeding modes of the two systems, the Chao, Shannon and ACE indices between the water and intestinal samples did not differ significantly, indicating that there was no considerable contrast in Alpha diversity between the greenhouse and aquaponic shrimp and water.(Figure 2).
+Furthermore, the growth process of prawn in a fixed water body lacks essential minerals and trace elements, whereas the greenhouse model has a reduced deficiency in this regard due to its contact with the soil.

-At the phylum level, Venn analysis between WE and WG reveal that the common bacteria are Proteobacteria, Actinobacteriota, Bacteroidota, Patescibacteria and Chloroflexi in descending order.
+At the phylum level, a Venn analysis between WE and WG reveal that the common bacteria are Proteobacteria, Actinobacteriota, Bacteroidota, Patescibacteria and Chloroflexi in descending order.
 Which are different from the common bacteria between YE and YG, those are Proteobacteria, Actinobacteriota, Firmicutes, Bacteroidota, Verrucomicrobiota.
-Previous studies have demonstrated that Proteobacteria, Firmicutes, Actinobacteria, Cyanobacteria, Tenericutes, Planctomycetes, Bacteroidetes, Chloroflexi and Verrucomicrobia are the dominant phyla in L. vannamei and the surrounding environment [17-18].
-In this study, Proteobacteria, Actinobacteriota are the most common bacteria in both culture modes.
-It is noteworthy that the amout of Actinobacteriota is quite remarkable.
+Previous studies have demonstrated that Proteobacteria, Firmicutes, Actinobacteria, Cyanobacteria, Tenericutes, Planctomycetes, Bacteroidetes, Chloroflexi and Verrucomicrobia are the dominant phyla in L. vannamei and the surrounding environment [22-23].
+In this study, Proteobacteria, Actinobacteriota are the most prevalent bacteria in both culture modes.
+Notably, the abundance of Actinobacteriota is particularly remarkable.

-Investigations have revealed the presence of Patescibacteria in various places, such as ground water sediments, activated sludge and lakes [19], and has been proven to be involved in the denitrification of nitrite [20].
-In this study, Patescibacteria was the common bacteria between WE and WG, with high abundance.
+Investigations have revealed the presence of Patescibacteria in various environments, such as ground water sediments, activated sludge and lakes [24], and have demonstrated its involvement in the denitrification of nitrite [25].
+In this study, Patescibacteria was found to be the common bacteria between WE and WG, with high abundance.
 This suggested that the water in the greenhouse pond has been transformed into biofloc, such as sludge, with abundant bacterial diversity since a certain amount of glucose has been added to the greenhouse pond every day.
-In addition, Patescibacteria could have a parasitic relationship with Bacteroidota in partial-nitration/anammox reactors[21].
-This study's findings are in agreement with previous research, suggesting that Patescibacteria may have an ecological function in furnishing lactate to other bacteria that inhabit the same environment.
-[22].
+Furthermore, Patescibacteria could have a parasitic relationship with Bacteroidota in partial-nitration/anammox reactors[26].
+This study's findings are in agreement with previous research, suggesting that Patescibacteria may have an ecological function in furnishing lactate to other bacteria that inhabit the same environment [27].

-The phyla of Verrucomicrobiota were almost entirely composed of the genus Luteolibacter in the YE and YG groups, the abundance of which was higher than that in the WE and WG groups.
-Bacteria of the genus Luteolibacter are frequently isolated from recirculating aquaculture systems (RASs), wetlands and activated sludge [23-24].
-Additionally, the abundance of the phylum Firmicutes was significantly higher than that in the WE and WG groups, which was reported to be dominant in the RAS connected with a solid-phase denitrification reactor for nitrate and nitrite removal [25].
-This result suggested that Verrucomicrobiota and Firmicutes were the representative phyla of the YG and YE groups, indicating that they were the specific phyla of RAS.
+Analysis of the Verrucomicrobiota phyla revealed that the genus Luteolibacter was the dominant species in the YE and YG groups, which is often found in recirculating aquaculture systems (RASs), wetlands and activated sludge [28-29].
+Additionally, the abundance of the Firmicutes phyla was significantly higher in YE and YG groups than in the WE and WG groups, which was reported to be dominant in the RAS connected with a solid-phase denitrification reactor for nitrate and nitrite removal [30].
+This suggested that Verrucomicrobiota and Firmicutes were the representative phyla of the YG and YE groups, indicating that they were the specific phyla of RAS.